 Setting an Eco-friendly Scene: Respect nature and humankind with a picturesque outdoor ceremony.
 And to highlight nature’s beauty, you can decorate your venue in a way that is both festive and green.

 Keeping it Local: Green weddings are local weddings, so be sure not to overlook your own backyard as a potential venue.
 The less transportation it takes to get food, decorations, and people to your event, the smaller the carbon footprint will be on your big day.

 As you consider all these options for creating a green wedding, you might want some reassurance along the way that you are making earth-friendly choices.
-Consult resources such as Native Energy’s Wedding Carbon Calculator to estimate your wedding’s environmental impact, and consider carbon offsetting, if appropriate.
+Consult resources such as Terra Pass’s Wedding Carbon Calculator to estimate your wedding’s environmental impact, and consider carbon offsetting, if appropriate.